vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

-The Vue 3 SFC Playground, <https://play.vuejs.org/>, is usually the easiest way to create a runnable example that demonstrates your problem.
-JSFiddle and StackBlitz are good alternatives if you can't use the SFC Playground.
-This makes it much easier for us to see and debug the problem ourselves.
-Creating a minimal, runnable example like this is also a great way to solve the problem yourself.
+The [Vue 3 SFC Playground](<https://play.vuejs.org/>) is usually the easiest way to create a runnable example that demonstrates your problem.
+There's also a [Pinia Playground](<https://play.pinia.vuejs.org/>).
+Both [JSFiddle](<https://jsfiddle.net/>) and [StackBlitz](<https://vite.new/vue>) are good alternatives if you can't use the Playgrounds.
+Providing a running example makes it much easier for us to see and debug the problem ourselves.
+Creating a minimal example like this is also a great way to solve the problem yourself.

 ---